NVIDIA/aistore/README.md

 - step 1: load a local copy of the cluster map and try to use it for the discovery of the current one;
 - step 2: use the local configuration and the local Smap to perform the discovery of the cluster-level metadata;
-- step 3: use all of the above _and_ the environment setting "DFCPRIMARYPROXY" to figure out whether this proxy is to keep starting up as the primary (and if not, join as a non-primary).
+- step 3: use all of the above _and_ the environment setting "DFCPRIMARYPROXY" to figure out whether this proxy must keep starting up as a primary (otherwise, join as a non-primary).

-Further, the proxy/gateway that keeps starting up at this point as a primary executes more steps:
+Further, the (potentially) primary proxy executes more steps:

 - (i)    initialize empty Smap;
 - (ii)   wait a configured time for other nodes to join;
 - (iii)  merge the Smap containing newly joined nodes with the Smap that was previously discovered;
 - (iiii) and use the latter to rediscover cluster-wide metadata and resolve remaining conflicts, if any.

-If during any of these steps the proxy finds out that it must be joining the cluster as a non-primary then it simply does so.
+If during any of these steps the proxy finds out that it must be joining as a non-primary then it simply does so.

 ### Election